zhongcheng1985/crawler/SETUP_AND_DEPLOYMENT.md

 - Check dispatcher is running on port 8080
 - Verify agent clients are connected to dispatcher
 - Check network connectivity
+- Verify agent service is running on port 8020

 #### 4. UIA Elements Not Found
 **Symptoms**: Element interaction fails